Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Some properties of the profiles of stationary solutions and travelling waves

-\end{lemma} \begin{proof} The uniform bound follows from the coercivity hypothesis \hypCoerc, a proof of this bound can be found in \cite{Risler_globCVTravFronts_2008} (lemma 9).
-The asymptotics follows readily from La Salle's principle, and the last assertion is standard. \end{proof} \begin{lemma}[spatial asymptotics of travelling waves] Let $m$ be a (local) minimum point of $V$, and let $x\mapsto \phi(x)$ be a global solution of the differential system \cref{syst_trav_front_bis} satisfying
+and that this $\alpha$-limit set is a closed and connected subset of $\rr^d$.
+The following lemma is called upon in this paper only for a \emph{positive} quantity $c$, but the proof given below only requires that $c$ be \emph{nonnegative} (this allows to call upon this lemma in the case where $c$ equals zero in \cite{Risler_globalRelaxation_2016}). \begin{lemma}[spatial asymptotics of the profiles of travelling waves] Let $m$ be a point of $\mmm$, and let $\xi\mapsto \phi(\xi)$ be a global solution of the differential system \cref{syst_trav_front_bis} satisfying